Skip to main content

 [^ 31] See INA 101(a)(33).
 See Savorgnan v.
 U.S., 338 U.S. 491, 506 (1950).

-[^ 32] Examples of documentary evidence showing physical presence may include: academic transcripts, military records, official vaccination records, medical records, employment records, and lease agreements.
+[^ 32] Examples of documentary evidence showing physical presence include academic transcripts, military records, official vaccination or other medical records, employment records, and lease agreements.

 Resources